bdickason/bdickason.com/posts/final-fantasy-7.md

 {% from 'components/youtube-embed.njk' import youtubeEmbed %}

-*This post is part of the [Games that Moved Me](/series/games-that-moved-me/) series where I break down how classic video games felt when they were released.*
+*This post is part of the [Games that Moved Me](/series/games-that-moved-me/) series where I break down the video games that touched my heart.*

 The year was 1997.
 It was a Friday night.
 My parents were hosting our school's football game afterparty in my back yard.
 I should have been out trying to look cool, talking to some girls, mingling a bit, acting like a host.
 You know.. stuff normal kids do.